The Light in the Hall

-The Light in the Hall (Y Golau) is a Welsh and English-language drama television series.
-It premiered on S4C on 15 May 2022.
+The Light in the Hall (Y Golau) is a Welsh drama television series.
+It has both English-language and Welsh-language versions.
+Series one premiered on S4C on 15 May 2022, and series two (subtitled Still Waters) on 14 September 2025 (16 June 2026 on Channel 4).

 Production

-The series was co-produced by S4C, Channel 4, and the producers Duchess Street Productions and Triongl in association with APC Studios.
+Series one was co-produced by S4C, Channel 4, and the producers Duchess Street Productions and Triongl in association with APC Studios.
 The show is based in Carmarthenshire, Wales where two of the leading actors, Alexandra Roach and Iwan Rheon are from.
-Significant parts of the series were also filmed in the Tywi Valley, in the towns of Llandovery, Llangadog, Llandeilo and Carmarthen.
+Significant parts of series one were also filmed in the Tywi Valley, in the towns of Llandovery, Llangadog, Llandeilo and Carmarthen.
 Some filming also took place in Cardiff.

 Plot

-The Welsh series has six episodes and is based in Llanemlyn, a town in west Wales.
+Series one of the Welsh series has six episodes and is based in Llanemlyn, a town in west Wales.
 It follows a young journalist, Cat Donato who is played by Alexandra Roach, whose best friend Ela Roberts went missing 18 years ago.
-A quiet gardener named Joe Pritchard played by Iwan Rheon, is arrested following a confession but he cannot explain what happened to the body.
+A quiet gardener named Joe Pritchard played by Iwan Rheon is arrested following a confession but he cannot explain what happened to the body.

+Series Two, subtitled Still Waters, returned to the same location but with an all-new cast apart from Caryl Huws (Siân Reese-Williams).

 Release and reception

-The Light in the Hall was made in 2022 and premiered on S4C in Wales on 15 May 2022.
+Series one of The Light in the Hall was made in 2022 and premiered on S4C in Wales on 15 May 2022.
 This was followed by a UK-wide airing on Channel 4 in January 2023.

 The Light in the Hall received positive ratings on Rotten Tomatoes.
 It received a rating of 71% from critics and 75% from audience.

 In her review for The Guardian, Lucy Mangan stated that the series takes an hour to set the scene and is at its strongest during the interpersonal scenes, particularly the tender relationship between Sharon and Dai.
 Greta's refusal to join her mother's “Murderwang!
-Gang” is a memorable moment also.
+Gang” is a memorable moment.